MTAA Super offers a range of investment options with varying levels of risk and return

 While the Trustee seeks to ensure that variations between the actual and strategic asset allocations of all investment options are managed within the ranges as outlined, in times of extreme market volatility the actual and strategic asset allocations can differ significantly.

-The actual asset allocation figures for all investment options are updated weekly.
+The actual asset allocation figures for all investment options are updated monthly.
 You can view the actual asset allocation for each investment option via the Your Investment Options page.